 The essential questions to ask yourself before choosing a legal tech tool

 Your first port of call when preparing for this transition should be investigating the current organization of your legal department.
 How are tasks and duties shared out between team members?
 What are their working habits?
 What tools do they use?
 These questions will allow you to build up a picture of the existing situation.
 This is crucial for identifying the areas for improvement and, conversely, the elements that should be preserved.

 Following this, your analysis should focus on the difficulties faced by the legal department.
 For example: which are the slowest or most complex processes it has to engage with?
 Are there any pain points?
 All of these elements will add helpful depth to your idea of what your future tool should look like and what key features are must-haves.

-Finally, it is important to keep sight of the big picture by defining one or more objectives for the digitalization of your legal department: saving time, making exchanges smoother, simplifying processes… The goals you choose to pursue will determine not only your choice of legal tech solution, but also the stages of its implementation.
+Finally, it is important to keep sight of the big picture by defining one or more objectives for the digitalization of your legal department: saving time, making exchanges smoother, and simplifying processes… The goals you choose to pursue will determine not only your choice of legal tech solution but also the stages of its implementation.

 The brief: the cornerstone of your project

 All successful projects rest on the firm foundation of a comprehensive brief.
 The purpose of this document is to define not only your overarching objectives and needs but also the scope of the project and the timeline for its implementation.